microsoft/hi-ml/docs/source/logging.md

 * When instantiated outside an AzureML run, it will create a new `Run` object that writes its metrics straight through to AzureML, even though the code is not running in AzureML.

-This behaviour is turned on by default.
-This means that you can use the same snippet of code to use the `AzureMLLogger` as described above, for both running inside and outside AzureML:
+This behaviour is controlled by the `enable_logging_outside_azure_ml` argument.
+With the following code snippet, you can to use the `AzureMLLogger` to write metrics to AzureML when the code is inside or outside AzureML:

 ```python
 from health_ml.utils import AzureMLLogger